Posted on October 28, 2017 in Blog

 ● Attendance of any court-mandated programs or classes

 If you have met these terms without further complications and especially if you have kept your record clean in the meantime, you can file a motion to have your conviction set aside.
 A judge will review your motion and in many cases in which all terms have been met, grant that your conviction be set aside.
-It’s important to understand that while Arizona does not allow a true expungement of your arrest from your criminal record, having a DUI conviction set aside may keep it off of basic background checks for employment.
+It’s important to understand that having a DUI conviction set aside may keep it off of basic background checks for employment.
 At the very least, it will reflect more favorably on you in more thorough checks by showing that your DUI was officially dismissed.
+Additionally, new Arizona DUI expungement laws will take effect at the beginning of 2023.

 If you have any questions regarding the process of having a prior DUI conviction set aside, contact us today.
 The benefits to following through with this process are definitely worth the time and effort.